 You are alone and private taxis are very costly in Leh Ladakh.
 But, you will be able to find the shared taxi without much fuss at all in the season time.

-There are lots of flyers which travelers/tourists put at cafes, dine-ins, restaurants, travel agent desks/shops/whiteboards who want to share the cost of taxis for different trips within Ladakh.
-These trips include traveling solo to places like Pangong Tso, Nubra Valley or Tso Moriri.
-Even travel agents organize such shared tourist taxis trips as well to various sightseeing places in Leh Ladakh.
+There are lots of flyers that travelers/tourists put at cafes, dine-ins, restaurants, travel agent desks/shops/whiteboards who want to share the cost of taxis for different trips within Ladakh.
+These trips include traveling solo to places like Pangong Tso, Nubra Valley, or Tso Moriri.
+Even travel agents organize such shared tourist taxi trips as well to various sightseeing places in Leh Ladakh.